Hungary vetoes EU Ukraine aid, deepening rift with Brussels

 Associated Press

-BRUSSELS (AP) — A rift between the European Union and member state Hungary deepened Tuesday when Budapest vetoed an 18-billion euro ($18.93 billion) financial aid package to Kyiv, exacerbating a dispute over the rule of law in the country and Prime Minister Viktor Orban’s outlook over Russia’s invasion of Ukraine.
+BRUSSELS (AP) — A rift between the European Union and member state Hungary deepened Tuesday when Budapest vetoed an 18 billion euro ($18.93 billion) financial aid package to Kyiv, exacerbating a dispute over the rule of law under Prime Minister Viktor Orban and his outlook over Russia’s invasion of Ukraine.

 EU finance ministers also postponed any decision to punish Hungary by withholding billions of euros for failing to implement solid rule-of-law reforms.

-Instead of ensuring unanimous support for aid to Ukraine, Hungary’s veto made sure that the EU’s other 26 member states would need work out a more complicated technical plan to make sure aid can keep flowing to Kyiv in the new year.
+Instead of unanimous support for aid to Ukraine, Hungary’s veto made sure that the EU’s other 26 member states would need work out a more complicated technical plan to keep aid flowing to Kyiv in the new year.

 Many nations see Orban’s evasive tactics as a thinly veiled attempt to blackmail the EU into releasing billions in regular funding and pandemic recovery cash that has been held up.

 The EU’s 27 nations have until Dec.
-19 to make a decision, and EU leaders meet for a two-day summit next week, increasing chances that the issues would still need to be grappled with at a later date.
+19 to decide, and EU leaders meet for a two-day summit next week, increasing chances that the issues would still need to be resolved at a later date.

-On top of that, Orban has also angered the bloc’s officials with his repeated criticism of EU sanctions targeting Russia for its war in Ukraine.
+On top of that, Orban also has angered the bloc’s officials with his repeated criticism of EU sanctions targeting Russia over President Vladimir Putin’s war in Ukraine.

+“Viktor Orban is abusing the veto like no one before him. … He even takes funds for Ukrainian hospitals hostage for this.
+He is escalating the situation completely,” said Daniel Freund, a member of the Green party and a parliamentary negotiator on the rule of law issue.

+“The EU will find ways to support Ukraine even without Hungary.
+But that means: more time, more effort, more costs.
+Viktor Orban could not have given Putin a nicer present today,” Freund said.

-Hungary already agreed on 17 anti-corruption measures, including the creation of an anti-corruption task force and changes to its public procurement rules, but the Commission wants to see more action.
+Hungary already agreed to 17 anti-corruption measures, including the creation of a task force and changes to its public procurement rules, but the Commission wants to see more action.
 The money can be frozen under a recently introduced conditionality mechanism that allows the EU to take measures to protect its budget.

 Any action to suspend the funds must be approved by the EU member countries, and this requires a “qualified majority” — at least 15 countries representing at least 65% of the total EU population.